HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/context_preview.md

 **Scenario:** A designer creates a new presentation template and wants to see how it looks with actual article content.

 **Steps:**

 1. Create a new presentation template
 2. Add content elements (Title, Image, Body)
 3. Apply basic styling
-4. Click the Context Preview button
+4. Click the Canvas Context Preview button
 5. Search for a sample article
 6. Select the article
 7. Review how the design looks with real content